This page is a supplementary page of the opening page. Click the button to get back.Get back to the opening page.

-With every generation of electric vehicles, the range for a single charge gets better.
-The ŠKODA ENYAQ anticipates a range of up to 500 kilometres, which is sufficient for full and unrestricted travel.
-Just like cars with a combustion engine whose consumption in winter slightly increases, electric cars also have to use more energy in cold weather.
+With every generation of electric vehicles, the range for a single charge is getting better and better.
+The ŠKODA ENYAQ iV anticipates a range of up to 500 kilometres, which is ample for full and unrestricted travel.
+Just as cars with a combustion engine have slightly higher consumption in winter, electric cars also have to use more energy in cold weather.

-We think you should know that with launching Hybrids, Plug-in Hybrids, and full electric cars, we want to make electric mobility accessible to everyone.
-We think our EV’s are a great and cost-efficient alternative with low emission or even emission-free.
+By launching hybrids, plug-in hybrids, and fully electric cars, we want to make electric mobility accessible to everyone.
+We think our EVs are a great cost-efficient alternative that either generate low emissions or are emission-free.

-That is dependent on the country where you’d like to buy the EV.
-Generally the CITIGOᵉ iV is the cost-effective version as it's our convenient city vehicle whereas the OCTAVIA, SUPERB or ENYAQ are a bit more expensive and great options for long distances and family trips.
+That depends on the country where you want to buy the EV.
+Generally speaking, the CITIGOᵉ iV is a cost-effective version as it's a convenient city vehicle, whereas the ENYAQ iV is a bit more expensive, but a great option for long distances and family trips.

-The options are dependent on the country where you’d like to finance or lease the EV.
-We are sure there are several options and your local dealership can support with finding the best ones for you.
+The options depend on the country where you want to finance or lease the EV.
+We are sure there are multiple options and your local dealership can help to find the best one for you.

-Electric vehicles can definitely safe you money in long-term as the operating costs are on average much lower than for conventional vehicles.
-Depending on the country you live in, you may even benefit from taxation or other governmental incentives.
-We recommend contacting your local dealer to receive more information about it.
+Electric vehicles can definitely save you money in the long term, as the average operating costs are much lower than for conventional vehicles.
+Depending on the country you live in, you may even benefit from tax concessions or other government incentives.
+We recommend contacting your local dealer for more information.

-The price ranges in general are dependent on the country you would like to purchase the vehicle in as there are many impacts that influence the actual prices.
-Generally speaking the operating costs of EVs are substantially lower, and yet they can be more expensive to purchase than their conventional counterparts.
+The price ranges generally depend on the country you want to purchase the vehicle in as there are many factors that influence the actual prices.
+Generally speaking, the operating costs of EVs are substantially lower, but they can be more expensive to purchase than their conventional counterparts.

-For our customers we are preparing a very interesting offer of both new car prices and also associated services.
-We will release specific information gradually with the introduction of individual models of ŠKODA electric cars.
-Furthermore, the total price will also depend on the incentives that a government prepares for individuals.
-Currently everything is in the process of negotiation.
+For our customers, we are preparing a very interesting offer of new-car prices and associated services.
+We will release specific information as the individual models of ŠKODA electric cars are introduced.
+The total price will also depend on the government incentives prepared for individuals.
+Everything is currently being negotiated.,

-The estimated price for 'fuel' in the operation of an electric vehicle can be given as an indication.
-At an average price of EUR 1.25 per 1 litre of petrol and consumption of about 6 litres per 100km, the price is about EUR 7.50.
-When driving 100km in an electric car, the consumption is about 17kWh.
-At the price of 1kWh for EUR 0.12, driving 100km in the electric car costs EUR 2.00.
-The price of kWh, however, depends on your tariff, which you will definitely optimize based on the operation of the electric car, so you will get to the offer of best energy prices.
-Furthermore, there is a second factor affecting the cost of operation and that is the service, in which it will not be necessary to change for example oil and filters and other parts associated with a complex system of internal combustion engines.
+The estimated price of “fuel” in the operation of an electric vehicle provides some sort of indication.
+At an average price of EUR 1.25 per litre of petrol and consumption of about 6 litres per 100 km, that works out as approximately EUR 7.50.
+Driving 100 km in an electric car uses about 17 kWh.
+At a price of EUR 0.12 per kWh, driving an electric car 100 km costs EUR 2.00.
+The price per kWh, however, depends on your tariff, which you definitely need to optimise in line with the operation of the electric car in order to benefit from the best energy prices.
+Another factor affecting the cost of operation is vehicle servicing and maintenance.
+It will not be necessary, for example, to change oil, filters and other parts associated with the complex system of internal combustion engines.